jvalenzano/real-estate-assistant/DEMO_SHORTCUTS.md

   - **Purpose**: Show/hide the full-screen metrics overlay
   - **Use Case**: Reveal impressive metrics when investors ask about time savings
   - **Visual**: Full-screen overlay with real-time metrics and progress tracking
+  - **New Feature**: Sign out button available in metrics overlay for easy logout

 ### Emergency Navigation
 - **Ctrl + 1**: Jump to Document Generation